 Top 10 Richest NASCAR Drivers

-NASCAR is far and away one of the most popular forms of stock car racing.
-The sport is beloved in the United States, and has produced some legendary drivers.
-With an average of over 2.93 million viewers watching each race, the stars of NASCAR are unsurprisingly very well compensated for their efforts.
+NASCAR is one of the most popular forms of stock car racing.
+The sport is beloved in the United States and has produced some legendary drivers.
+With an average of nearly three million viewers watching each race, the stars of NASCAR are unsurprisingly very well compensated for their efforts.
 Read on to learn more about the top ten richest NASCAR drivers.

 Who are the wealthiest NASCAR drivers?